kemaloksuz/aLRPLoss/README.md

 # aLRP Loss: A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection

 Average Localisation-Recall-Precision (aLRP) Loss is a ranking-based loss function to train object detectors by unifying localisation and classification branches.
-We define aLRP Loss as the average [Localisation Recall Precision](https://arxiv.org/abs/1807.01696) [1] values on positive examples.
+We define aLRP Loss as the average [Localisation Recall Precision](https://arxiv.org/abs/1807.01696) [1] errors on positive examples.
 To tackle the nondifferentiable nature of ranking during backpropagation, we combine error-driven update of perceptron learning with backpropogation by generalizing the training approach of AP Loss [2] to ranking-based loss functions (see Section 4 in the paper for details).

-With this formulation, aLRP Loss (i) enforces the predictions with large confidence scores to have better localisation, and correlates the classification and localisation tasks (see Figure), (ii) has significantly less number of hyperparameters than conventional loss formulation (only 1 hyperparameter compared to around 6), and (iii) guarantees balanced training (see Theorem 2 in the paper).
+With this formulation, aLRP Loss (i) enforces the predictions with large confidence scores to have better localisation, and correlates the classification and localisation tasks (see Figure below), (ii) has significantly less number of hyperparameters (i.e. only 1 hyperparameter) than the conventional loss formulation (i.e. the combination of classification and regression losses by a scaler weight), and (iii) guarantees balanced training (see Theorem 2 in the paper).

 ![aLRP Toy Example](assets/Teaser.png)

 This repository provides the implementation of aLRP Loss based on [official AP Loss repository](https://github.com/cccorn/AP-loss).
-In short, a more-efficient mmdetection-based implementation with a diverse set of models trained by aLRP Loss will be released.
+Within a short period of time, a more-efficient mmdetection-based implementation including different models (e.g. FoveaBox, Faster R-CNN) trained by aLRP Loss will be released.

 Please cite the paper if you benefit from our paper or repository:
 ```